 Anna: I like the element of surprise.

-- Stock Superpowers / Superpower Lottery: Let's see—they have shown: Super Strength, Nigh-Invulnerability, Flight, teleportation, sonic voice, the ability to travel through time, Telepathy, telekinesis, dream-walking, Immortality, destroy anything in their path with light, the ability to manipulate weather, an eye-searing true form, invisibility, reality-warping, reverse a person's transformation into a monster, pyrokinesis, and the power to heal and even bring dead humans back to life.
-Other powers that angels may have include:
+- Superpower Lottery: Let's see—they have shown: Super Strength, Nigh-Invulnerability, Flight, teleportation, sonic voice, the ability to travel through time, Telepathy, telekinesis, dream-walking, Immortality, destroy anything in their path with light, the ability to manipulate weather, an eye-searing true form, invisibility, reality-warping, reverse a person's transformation into a monster, pyrokinesis, and the power to heal and even bring dead humans back to life.

-- Super Senses: All angels enhance their vessels senses to superhuman level.
-Angels possess an acute sense of smell.
-Their sense of smell is heightened to the point where they can identify people by smelling their body, bone or by their blood.
+- Super Senses: All angels enhance their vessels' senses to superhuman levels.
+Angels possess an acute sense of smell to the point where they can identify people by smelling their body, bones, or blood.
 Angels can also identify people by sniffing their genes and hormones as well.
 Because angels operate on a different plane of existence, they can see atoms and ions which are impossible for humans to see.
-Angels can hear a human's conversations miles away from them, and they are somehow able to locate any human on the planet and find them, but they can't locate people if they are protected by an Enochian charm or symbol.
+Angels can hear a human's conversations from miles away, and they are somehow able to locate any human on the planet and find them, unless they are protected by an Enochian charm or symbol.

-- Super Toughness: To date, the only things capable of killing angels are Angel Blades, Holy Fire, a stronger angel, Death, God, and Leviathans.
-Archangels have even fewer weaknesses, as Michael wasn't killed by Holy Fire, and they can only be killed by Archangel Blades, though it's unknown if they can be killed by Angel Blades.
-It has been stated that Death's Scythe can kill angels.
+- Super Toughness: To date, the only things capable of killing angels are Angel Blades, Holy Fire, a stronger angel, Leviathans, Death, God, the Darkness, Princes of Hell, and probably the Colt.
+Archangels have even fewer weaknesses, as Michael wasn't killed by Holy Fire, and their only stated weakness is Archangel Blades, although it has been established that Death's Scythe can kill anything.